GUIDE

 Diversified monetization (or “hybrid monetization”) refers to employing multiple monetization models, and is a very common approach among today’s app developers.
 For example, an app may offer in-app purchases and also a subscription model, both of which can be attractive to particular user segments, offering different options when it comes to committing to app spend.

-Considering your diverse user base and tailoring your in-app experience to a broad range of user behaviors not only has a positive impact on user retention but also on lifetime value (LTV), a key KPI for many marketers and a reliable barometer of success.
+Considering your diverse user base and tailoring your in-app experience to a broad range of user behaviors not only has a positive impact on user retention but also on lifetime value (LTV), a critical KPI for many marketers and a reliable barometer of success.
 Achieving the greatest value possible from each and every user results in a positive trajectory for app success and growth.

 The benefits of successful monetization